-Cash is a universal payment and as our communities, businesses and economies recover from this pandemic, payment choice is exactly what we will need.
+Cash is a universal payment and as our communities, businesses and economies recover from this pandemic, payment choice is exactly what we will need for COVID19 recovery.

 As we begin to watch Europe gradually phase out of lock-down, it finally feels like that tiny glimmer of light at the end of the tunnel… But, we have to wonder how the COVID19 virus has affected us as a global community and how it has forced the payments industry to adapt to the crisis and the needs of the customer.
 Not to mention, what have we learnt from this pandemic and what will our payments future look like after such a life altering event?